 - Utility locate requests

 Each province has a designated hotline that deals with underground service locate requests.
 For example, in Ontario there is a toll-free number called On1Call.
 In your request, be sure to provide information about who will be conducting the dig, when and where it will be occurring, the maximum depth that will be reached, the type of work, and your method.
-You will need to wait until your area has been cleared for digging.
+You will then need to wait until your area has been cleared and approved for digging.
 A locate request helps prevent damage to buried utilities and lowers the risk of unforeseen costs.

 When you receive a response to your request, you will be notified of locations of all underground services.
 This may include utilities related to gas, water, electrical, cable TV, telephone, and pipelines.
 You may also be provided with a diagram of locate information which you should keep a record of.